Animal Research Matters

 TESTING NOVEL BREAST CANCER THERAPIES - MRI-guided focused ultrasound has potential as a non-invasive therapy for localized breast cancer.
 Research with rabbits is assessing whether this exciting new technology could be an effective alternative to surgery.

 UNDERSTANDING HOW THE BRAIN LEARNS - Research with rodents has yielded novel insights into how the brain learns through experience.
-Further work is being done to determine whether these same molecular processes are involved in neurological and psychiatric disorders.
+Further work is being done to determine whether these same molecular processes are involved in neurological and psychiatric disorders and point to new approaches to treat them.